 Currently, the BEREC Office premises are located at 14 Zigfrida Annas Meierovica boulevard, Riga, Latvia, and they occupy a part of a historical building owned by the property management company - VNI.
 Over the years the lease agreement has been amended several times with a view to gradual increase the leased office space.
-The infrastructure of the current historical building is outdated and the premises are not compliant with the security rules.
+The infrastructure of the current historical building is outdated and the premises are not compliant with the security rules And as consequence in March 2020 the BEREC Office Management Board took a decision for finding new headquarters of the Agency, which could be compliant with the EU security requirements and meet the staff wellbeing needs.

-In 2023, the main BEREC Office efforts will be invested to the preparation for relocation of the Agency to the new headquarters in order to have premises compliant with the EU security requirements and the staff wellbeing needs in accordance with the latest ergonomic standards.
-To achieve this goal the Agency is considering two main options, such as possible renting of premises in the private market or the possibility of participating in the new "House of Europe" project in Riga together with the European Parliament and European Commission Representation.
-The latter would be a preferred solution since it would allow benefiting of different synergies and saving public money.
+In parallel, the European Parliament and European Commission also decide to identify new premises for their local representations and to establish new "House of Europe".
+Taking into account limited resources and capacity of the BEREC Office to run such a complicated project alone, the Agency expressed its interest to join the new "House of EuropeThe latter would be a preferred solution since it would allow benefiting of different synergies and saving public money.
 As in the case of other Agencies, the synergies would involve sharing physical and technical security, conference rooms, technical rooms and facilities and other services.